CRM Built as Infrastructure, Not a Contact List

 What CRM platform do you use?

-We primarily use Go High Level but the methodology works on any CRM platform.
-The value is in the system design — pipeline logic, automation sequences, and integration architecture — not the specific software.
+Go High Level is the primary platform but the methodology works on any CRM.
+The value is in the system design.
+Pipeline logic, automation sequences, and integration architecture.
+Not the specific software.

 • Go High Level is the primary platform